How to buy a travel cot Buying a travel cot

 - Make sure it's labelled as complying with British Standards Institution (BSI) safety standards.
 It should be labelled with the number BS EN 716:1 2008.

-- Check the mattress is in good condition and there's no obvious damage, such as holes in the mesh sides.
+- Check the mattress is in good condition and there's no obvious damage to the cot, such as holes in the mesh sides.

 - Make sure the mattress is a proper fit.
 Travel cots don’t all have the same basic dimensions and the way the mattress folds is integral to the packing-away process – so one that’s the wrong size can make it difficult to store neatly.
 For safety, the mattress top should be at least 50cm below the top rail of the cot.